Skip to content

 • manual repair of entitlement state

-Using a dedicated table simplifies invalidation and response generation.
+Using a dedicated table keeps invalidation and response generation consistent.

 Purpose: